-It is important to distinguish food allergy, especially IgE mediated allergy, from other forms of food hypersensitivity because symptoms are replicated on subsequent exposures to that food and may, albeit rarely, cause severe or life threatening reactions.
-A clear diagnosis of food allergy allows for the provision of dietary advice, the evaluation of future risks and the prescription of appropriate treatment.
-It’s important however that unnecessarily restrictive diets which may impact on a child’s growth and quality of life are avoided.
+It is important to distinguish food allergy, especially IgE mediated allergy, from other forms of food hypersensitivity because symptoms are replicated on subsequent exposures to that food and may, albeit rarely, cause severe or life-threatening reactions.
+A clear diagnosis of food allergy allows for the provision of appropriate dietary advice, the evaluation of future risks of exposure, and the delivery of appropriate treatment1.
+Through careful and accurate diagnosis, this will aid in avoiding the use of unnecessarily restrictive diets which may negatively impact a child’s growth and quality of life.

-In practice food allergy testing is currently only available for IgE mediated reactions.
+Food allergy is often misdiagnosed, which can affect quality of life and increase the risk of faltering growth in this vulnerable population cohort.
+In practice, food allergy testing is currently only available for IgE mediated reactions.
 Confirming a diagnosis of food allergy is important as it justifies the avoidance of the suspect food allergen(s) and the implementation of an appropriate management plan.
 Conversely, a negative allergy test may allow for safe dietary expansion.
-IgE to specific allergens may be measured by blood testing (previously called RAST testing) or by skin prick testing (SPT).
-If considering specific IgE testing it is important to be aware of allergic sensitisation.
-Only when an individual demonstrates raised IgE to a food allergen (eg peanut) and reacts on contact with allergy symptoms (eg urticaria, angioedema, wheezing) are they considered allergic.
+Only when an individual demonstrates raised IgE to a food allergen (e.g. peanut) and reacts on contact with allergy symptoms, are they considered allergic1.
 Many individuals have a raised specific IgE but will not react on contact with the allergen; these individuals have allergic sensitisation but not allergy.
-This is important in order to understand allergy testing as to indiscriminately measure specific IgE or SPTs will yield many people who are sensitised but not allergic (ie over-diagnosis), reiterating the importance of the allergy focused history, and examination when choosing tests.
+This is important in order to understand allergy testing as to indiscriminately measure specific IgE or SPTs will yield many people who are sensitised but not allergic (i.e. over-diagnosis).

-In the case of non-IgE mediated food allergy there is currently no validated, reliable test with the exception of dietary exclusion and reintroduction.
+In the case of non-IgE mediated food allergy there is currently no validated, reliable test apart from dietary exclusion and reintroduction.
 Because these reactions are generally mild (although troublesome) it is generally safe to reintroduce foods at home provided there is no evidence of IgE mediate allergy nor a history of a previous severe reaction.